dineshramcharanTech5/udi-poc/mosip_device_registration/mds_device_registration.md

  8. After running deviceRegistration steps at last we can see option for de-registration of devices like

-    Do want to de-register the device  press Y/N  Press Y for de-register the deivce  or

-    Press N to exit the program execution.
+    Do you want to de-register the device  press Y/N  Press Y for de-register the deivce  or Press N to exit the program execution.

  9. Logs can be found here DeviceRegisterAndDeRegister\testRun\logs.